10 Tips for Successful ISSO Immigration Processing for Admissions

 - a waiver letter: if the student is being waived out of the English proficiency requirement, include a detailed letter explaining why the student is being waived out.
 The waiver letter should be signed by the person who makes the academic admissions decision on behalf of your school.

 - A student does not need to submit proof of English proficiency if the student obtained a degree at a U.S. institution or at an English speaking institution abroad and those details should be reflected in writing on the ISSO Coversheet.
-Participation in an English language program does not meet the English proficiency requirement.
+Participation alone in an English language program, including participation at BU’s Center for English Language and Orientation Programs, CELOP) does not meet the English proficiency requirement.
 Proof of English proficiency will need to be submitted.

 10. Contact our Assistant Director for Admissions and Student Support Services with any questions or concerns.